Large-scale Pre-trained Models are Surprisingly Strong in Incremental Novel Class Discovery: Method

-\textbf{Task-agnostic Inference.} After training, the inference on the test samples, belonging to any class presented in $\taskb$, is carried out with the final unified model $f\tstot = h\tstot \circ g$ in a task-agnostic manner (see see green box Fig.~\ref{fig:method_framework}).
+\textbf{Task-agnostic Inference.} After training for $T$ steps, the inference on the test samples, belonging to any class presented in $\taskb$, is carried out with the final unified model $f\tstoend = h\tstoend \circ g$ in a task-agnostic manner (see Fig.~\ref{fig:method_framework}).